charlesdedampierre/cultura/README.md

 ## Cultura database

+The scripts created to compile the database can be found in scraping/ and the DB compilation in raw_to_db/

-The database used in that project can be extracted here: <https://osf.io/2euxr/>
+The database compiled can be extracted here: <https://osf.io/2euxr/>

 Add the environement of the cultura database to access it